wazuh/wazuh-dashboard-plugins/README.md

 service kibana stop
 ```

-Copy the wazuh.yml to its new location.
+Copy the `wazuh.yml` to its new location.
 (Only needed for upgrades from 3.11.x to 3.12.y)

 ```
 mkdir -p /usr/share/kibana/optimize/wazuh/config
 cp /usr/share/kibana/plugins/wazuh/wazuh.yml /usr/share/kibana/optimize/wazuh/config/wazuh.yml
 ```

-Remove the app using kibana-plugin tool
+Remove the Wazuh app using the kibana-plugin tool

 ```
 cd /usr/share/kibana/